 3. Fette Biscottate (Rusks)

-Rusks are another popular breakfast food in Italy.
+Rusks are another popular food for breakfast in Italy.

-They look like small slices of bread that have been baked a couple of times to achieve their very dry texture and lovely dark caramel colour.
+They are small thin slices of bread that have been baked a couple of times to achieve their very dry texture and lovely dark caramel colour.
 Which explains their name as fette biscottate in Italian means precisely ‘twice-baked slices’.

 You will find them sold in all Italian supermarkets and also provided as a breakfast option in Italian hotels and B&B’s.
 They are usually packaged in two’s or four’s and can be bought in a large pack of several individual-size packages.